samply/headlights/README.md

 ```

 ## Override files

-Many projects have more than one environment.
+Projects can have more than one environment.
 The `compose.local.yaml` and `compose.bridgehead.yaml` files should emulate the production environment.
 Override files are used to emulate other environments.
 For example projects with a test environment have a `compose.local.test.yaml` or `compose.bridgehead.test.yaml` override file in their project directory.
 Use these as follows:

 ```bash
 # Local, test